Does menopause automatically cause weight gain?

 What is the best diet to halt menopause bulge?

 Eat less – it is recommended that you eat 200 less calories per day when you are in your fifties.
-Also, cut down on the sugar in drinks, desserts and sweets
+Also, cut down on the sugar in drinks (alcohol and menopause do not mix), desserts and sweets.

 Any final advice?